 This site’s content is copyright.
 All Rights reserved.

-The master builder of the easy rider Captain America replica, Jack Lepler, is here too.
-The secrets behind the film, the legend behind the story (what Jack doesn’t know he isn’t telling, not about the bike nor the original film no how – it aint worth saying nor knowing, he says with a wink).
+The master builder of the easy rider Captain America replica, Jack Lepler, is here with the bike as well.
+The secrets behind the film, the legend behind the story (what Jack “doesn’t know” he isn’t telling, not about the bike nor the original film, no how.
+‘It aint worth saying nor knowing,’ he says with a wink.

-It was Cannes that gave the story of the bike its traction, gave this new influence and style its market tread.
-Easy Rider is a key independent production – independent cinema which the savvy know created the trend that saved Hollywood from its crippling decline.
+And it was Cannes that gave the story of the bike its traction, a new way its market tread.
+Easy Rider was a key independent production – turning a savvy creative low-budget know-how into a creative trend that saved Hollywood from a crippling decline.
 More power to Peter Fonda and Dennis Hopper.
-Here’s to more Easy Rider sequels.
+More power to Easy Rider sequels.